mflores0116/bigdata_final/spark/README.md

 ### Training Output

+The training output shows Spark tasks being distributed across `worker1` and `worker2` through YARN.

 ![Spark Training Output](screenshots/spark-training-output.png)

+The completed task messages confirm that the Spark application was able to use the available worker nodes during the machine learning process.

 ### Model Evaluation

 ![Spark ML Evaluation](screenshots/spark-ml-evaluation1.png)

+The evaluation output produced an accuracy of 0.49, meaning that approximately 49% of the test records were classified correctly by the logistic regression model.

 ![Spark ML Evaluation](screenshots/spark-ml-evaluation2.png)

+The AUC value was 0.43651362984218084.
+This indicates that the model had limited ability to distinguish between customers who churned and customers who did not churn across different classification thresholds.

 ## Spark Submit / YARN Execution